Adaptavist/puppet-dhclient/README.md

 ## Environments that use NAT

-In environments that use NAT the default method of identifying the systems external IP address actually ends up setting the internal IP address within DNS.
+In environments that use NAT the default method of identifying the systems external IP address actually ends up setting the internal IP address within DNS as the $new_ip_address variable contains the internal not external IP address.
+In this situation it is advisable to change the "nsupdate_ip_source" param to get the IP from another source (AWS meta-data API or external web site...), an example would be $(curl ifconfig.co), and would be set like this via hiera `dhclient::nsupdate_ip_source: '$(curl ifconfig.co)'`

-## Example
+## Examples

 ```
 dhclient::domain: 'example.com'